 If your vehicle or license has ben suspended, you’ll need to contact the motor vehicle department (MVD) to get your license reinstated.
 You will need to pay any outstanding fees at the MVD and also be able to show proof of financial responsibility.
 Proof of financial responsibility is more commonly known in Arizona as a SR22 form, which will be provided to you by your insurance company.
 Not only will you need to show your SR22 to the MVD, but you will also need to carry it with you for three years.

-These are serious offences that can lead to future problems in other states.
+These are serious offenses that can lead to future problems in other states.
 If your insurance is suspended in Arizona, you will not be able to get a driver’s license or possibly insurance in another state until the suspension is lifted.
 When your accounts have been settled, your plates and registration are typically immediate reinstated.
 However, there are circumstance which may require up to 24 hours to reinstate your registrations.

 This makes it very important to be aware of your insurance policy, any changes that may occur to that policy and when it needs to be renewed.
 If at any time you are unsure about the terms or conditions in your insurance policy, be sure to contact your insurer to avoid any legal mishaps.